mletras89/multiTile-architecture/README.md

 ### Processor

-When declaring an architecture an specifying the number of processors, the corresponding processors are declared in the constructor of the tile  as:
+When declaring an architecture and specifying the number of processors, the corresponding processors are declared in the constructor of the tile  as:

 ```c
 this.numberProcessors = numberProcessors;